 You might care.
 You might not.

-You know who does care?
+We may not care, but you know who does care?
 Many of our clients.
 We serve clients that run the gamut from those having a mons pubis that is “Viva la Bush” and some that are as hair free as the day they arrived on this earth.
 Grooming is a personal choice, not a moral imperative, so whatever choices one makes in this area should be respected.
-However, so many clients do ask us about how to deal with pubic hair during their pregnancy and express concerns about it during labor that I know that some (many) women do worry that they will be judged or have expectations for themselves when it comes to their grooming during their birth.
+However, as many clients do ask us about dealing with pubic hair during their pregnancy and express concerns about it that I know that many women do worry or have expectations for themselves when it comes to their labor grooming.
 And you know what?
 That’s OK because after more than a decade of hanging out with pregnant women we also have some pretty good answers!

 So what is the deal with lady grooming during pregnancy and birth?

 The options for hair removal are about the same as they are for non-pregnant women.
-Waxing and shaving are both safe during pregnancy, though due to increased blood flow creating increased skin sensitivity, waxing may be more uncomfortable (hard to believe as it is already not the most pleasant experience!).
-Shaving is typically a bit more difficult because usually in the second half of you pregnancy you can’t actually see your feet let alone your bikini area and beyond.
-I have seen the advice given that you can have a partner assist you, but your mileage may vary on that bit of wisdom depending on your partner and shower size.
-Laser or electrolysis have not been proven to harmful during pregnancy but it is generally suggested that it be avoided and practically speaking it would be hard to find a business that would offer this service to a pregnant woman.
+Waxing and shaving are both safe during pregnancy, though due to increased blood flow creating increased skin sensitivity, waxing may be more uncomfortable (hard to believe as it is already not a pleasant experience!).
+Shaving is typically a bit more difficult especially in the second half of you pregnancy when you can’t actually see your feet let alone your bikini area and beyond.
+I have seen the advice given that your partner can assist you, but your mileage may vary on that bit of wisdom depending on your partner and shower size.
+Laser or electrolysis have not been proven to harmful during pregnancy but practically speaking it would be hard to find a business that would offer this service to a pregnant woman.
 This brings us to final option.

 Depilatories – Magic?

 Depilatories are creams, lotions or powders that are put on leg, pubic or underarm hair and the hair “melts” away.
 You simply leave it on for a few minutes then shower.
-There has been discussion of the main active ingredients of depilatories: barium sulfide powder and calcium thioglycolate.
-While there is no evidence that they are harmful during pregnancy, woman may be concerned about putting chemicals powerful enough to dissolve hair so close to the baby’s exit.
-As with any new to you product you can test a small patch on your body to ensure there are no allergic reactions.
+There has been discussion of the active ingredients in depilatories: barium sulfide powder and calcium thioglycolate.
+While there is no evidence that they are harmful during pregnancy, women may be concerned about putting chemicals powerful enough to dissolve hair so close to the baby’s exit.
+As with any new-to-you product, you can test a small patch on your body to ensure there are no allergic reactions.
 Of course if you have big concerns then maybe you save this special method for the Big Day.
 (Did I mention that you should ONLY do hair removal prep for labor if *you* care, because no one else there will!)
 The disclaimer also always exist that you should talk to your care provider about what is safe and not safe during pregnancy.